Current Projects

 Capacity Building for Rainbow Families in Switzerland and Beyond

-Through the framework of community-based participatory action research, the project aims to facilitate social and political change for LGBTQ parents and their children in the rural alpine Canton of Valais.
-The project also develops accessible research methods that allow rainbow family communities to map and understand their situation and needs.
+Through the framework of community-based participatory action research, the project aimed to facilitate social and political change for LGBTQ parents and their children in the rural alpine Canton of Valais.
+The project also developped accessible research methods that allow rainbow family communities to map and understand their situation and needs.

 Funded by the Swiss National Science Foundation (SNSF)